-Working with hard copy forms or a Tablet PC in the field, a trained surveyor identifies the barriers that limit program access.
+Working with a PC in the field, our trained surveyor identifies the barriers for all non-compliant conditions that fall within the carefully-defined scope of our work.
 The surveyor then selects a standard solution or creates a new one that would meet the full requirements for physical barrier removal.
 When an alternative method or administrative solution is obvious to the surveyor, it is added to the database along with its probable cost.
 This gives you a cheaper solution that can be used until money is available for an alteration or full physical fix.
 The surveyor then verifies or calculates the probable cost of removal, and categorizes each barrier according to severity, how the element or area of the facility is used, and how it would be prioritized according to the simplified priorities in the regulations at Section 36.304.
 Photographs and surveyor's notes complete the analysis and documentation.
-When possible, the barriers are all located on a floor or site plan to make sure the contractor who does the work can efficiently locate the problem in the field.
+The barriers are also all identified on a floor or site plan to simplify the program access verification analysis and to make sure the contractor or staff person who does the work can efficiently locate the problem in the field.

-The ADA Barrier Management System
+The ETA ADA Barrier Management System

-The ADA Barrier Management System's reports facilitate your management of identified barriers, assist in setting priorities, allow tracking of barrier removal (to document that you are acting in good faith), automatically plan capital expenditures for barrier removal, and assist in making facility changes required by Title I in accommodating future employees.
+The ETA ADA Barrier Management System's reports facilitate your management of identified barriers, assist you in setting priorities, allow tracking of program access, simplify capital planning for expenditures for physical barrier removal, and assist your team in making facility changes required by Title I in accommodating future employees.

 Since the eventual costs of ADA compliance are typically measured in dollars per square foot, for large facilities one primary concern for a barrier management system is how to efficiently and effectively manage that expenditure.
-A well-designed barrier management system will simplify the removal of those readily achievable (for private entities in the facilities) and program access-blocking barriers (without going overboard) but will still remind the users and their architects of specific responsibilities during alterations projects.
+A well-designed barrier management system will simplify the removal of those barriers (without going overboard) but will also track and remind the users and their architects of specific remaining responsibilities during future alterations projects.

 This database can save compliance money in a number of other ways, too.
 The SBS produces a list of possible solutions that are sort-capable in the ADA Barrier Management System database.
 This means, for example, that you can prepare a date-sorted list of door-knob replacements to allow you to bargain for a better price on hardware based on the total number of units you will be purchasing over, say, the next five years.
-It allows you to allocate responsibilities according to your staff's capabilities, or even to justify keeping or hiring new full- or part-time staff just to tackle specific tasks like adjusting door closers and replacing hardware.
+It allows you to allocate responsibilities according to your staff's capabilities, or even to justify keeping or hiring new full- or part-time staff just to tackle specific tasks like adjusting door closers, replacing hardware, and relocating elements that are improperly placed.